Jewels Of Central Europe - Eastbound

 Day 1 - Arrive in Paris, France.
 Welcome to Paris, France's capital on the River Seine and the "City of Light," where romance fills the air!

-Day 3 - Paris - Metz - Remich, Luxembourg (Embarkation).
-This morning, board a HIGH-SPEED TRAIN for a swift and comfortable journey to Metz.
-From here, drive to Remich in the Grand Duchy of Luxembourg, where your river cruise vessel is docked on the Moselle River.
+Day 3 - Paris - Remich, Luxembourg (Embarkation).
+This morning, board a HIGH-SPEED TRAIN for a swift and comfortable journey to Metz or Luxembourg City.
+Continue to Remich in the Grand Duchy of Luxembourg, where your river cruise vessel is docked on the Moselle River.
 Before dinner, meet your crew at a welcome reception.
-The Moselle River is some 312-miles long, rising in the Vosges Mountains of northeastern France and entering Germany at Trier.
-The entire Moselle Valley is famous for its beautiful and tranquil scenery.
+The Moselle River is some 312 miles long, rising in the Vosges Mountains of northeastern France and entering Germany at Trier.
 (B,D)

 Day 17 - Budapest (Disembarkation).
 Your vacation ends with breakfast this morning.
 (B)